Resources for Small Businesses Impacted by the COVID-19

 A small business emergency resource fund is created as a HOST Relief Program that established $1 Million dollars in new small business grants to support impacted businesses and workers.

 With the help of Catalyst Fund and private sponsors, a Small Business Resiliency Fund is created that will provides $100 million low-interest loans to provide much-needed relief and extend tax payments for small businesses.
-There is also a Hospitality Emergency Grant Program by the Accion that will provide working capital of $14 million to hospitality businesses.
+There is also a Hospitality Emergency Grant Program by the Accion that will provide business working capital loans of $14 million to hospitality businesses.

-The state’s Small Business Relief Program will provide financial assistance ranging from $ to $25,000 to affected businesses with less than 25 employees along with a deferral of sales and use or withholding taxes due and waiver of penalty and interest
+The state’s Small Business Relief Program will provide financial assistance ranging from $ to $25,000 to affected businesses with less than 25 employees along with a deferral of sales and use or withholding taxes due and waiver of penalty and interest.

 Louisiana: New Orleans Business Alliance (NOLABA) is providing $100,000 relief funds to gig economy workers with a goal of increasing the fund to a minimum of $500,000.

 Finance Authority of Maine (FAME) is providing COVID-19 Relief Interim SBA Finance Loan Program for businesses with FAME Direct Loans of up to $100,000 and COVID-19 Relief Business Direct Loan Program with FAME Direct Loans of up to $50,000 at special terms.